BololZ/BololZ/README.md

-- 👋 Hi, I’m @BololZ
+- 👋 Hi, I’m Bolol.
-- 👀 I’m interested in Linux & Kubernetes
+- 👀 I’m interested in Linux & Kubernetes.
-- 🌱 I’m currently learning NextJS and FastAPI
+- 🌱 I’m currently learning NextJS and FastAPI.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...